ConvertKit/convertkit-wordpress/TESTING.md

 If the function doesn't fit into any existing helper file:
 - create a new file in the `tests/_support/Helper/Acceptance` directory
-- edit the [acceptance.suite.yml](https://github.com/Kit (formerly ConvertKit)/convertkit-wordpress/blob/main/tests/acceptance.suite.yml) file, adding
+- edit the [acceptance.suite.yml](https://github.com/ConvertKit/convertkit-wordpress/blob/main/tests/acceptance.suite.yml) file, adding
 the Helper's namespace and class under the `enabled` section.

 Need to change how Codeception runs?
 Edit the [codeception.dist.xml](codeception.dist.xml) file.